Illston on the Hill

 Illston on the Hill is a small village and parish seven miles north of Market Harborough in the county of Leicestershire.
 The population of the civil parish at the 2011 census (including Carlton Curlieu) was 179.
-The old part of Illston is a rare "dead end" village: literally, at the end of the road which leads to it.
-Illston has a small but thriving pub, drawing trade from several miles around, serving Everard's beers.
-The pub's walls are crowded with an eclectic array of rural memorabilia including mounted fox heads, stuffed animals and historic gin traps, as well as a number of cartoons by local resident Ed McLachlan (Private Eye, Punch, etc.).
-Illston also has a village hall available for rent.
+The old part of Illston is a rare "dead end" village: literally, at the end of the road which leads to it Illston also has a village hall available for rent.
 In the summer it hosts events including a Village Fete and 'Onion Sunday'.